 Marcie Lepkowsky, PharmD, BCGP

+Welcome to the UC San Diego Health PGY1 Acute Care Pharmacy Residency Program!
 On behalf of UC San Diego Health, I would like to thank you for your interest in our PGY1 Acute Care residency program.
 We offer a great residency with fantastic preceptors and an impressive number of elective opportunities.
 Our program is designed to provide you with a variety of learning environments, patient populations, disease states, acuity, teaching opportunities and projects - all to help develop your clinical knowledge, skills, independence, and confidence.
 One of our goals is to provide you with professional growth that maximizes your marketability for future employment in the academic or community hospital settings, PGY2 opportunities, and academic/management endeavors.
 You will be able to choose from many electives in your area of interest or explore new areas that may grab your attention.
 The required and elective rotations will help you develop your skills and knowledge which you will be able to apply to any area of practice, including patient care, time management, prioritization, communication, utilization of resources and disease management, all in a supportive, nurturing, intellectually stimulating academic health care system.
-Residents will enjoy the longstanding, strong, collaborative nature of our medical and surgical interdisciplinary teams in providing evidence-based patient care, and will benefit from working with knowledgeable and dedicated preceptors.
-While you develop the skills that allow you to help optimize the health outcomes of your patients, your preceptors and I are committed to help you achieve your highest professional potential as an active, responsible, and vital member of the health care team.
+Residents will enjoy the longstanding, strong, collaborative nature of our medical and surgical interdisciplinary teams in providing evidence-based patient care, and will benefit from working with knowledgeable and dedicated preceptors who are amazing clinicians, teachers and mentors.
+You will develop skills that will allow you to help optimize the health outcomes of your patients.
+Your preceptors and I are committed to help you achieve your highest professional potential as an active, responsible, and vital member of the health care team while you thoroughly enjoy your residency experience.

 Resident Positions Available